Warning: Your browser doesn't support all of the features in this Web site. Please view our accessibility page for more details.

 Step 4 - Incorporate Other Risk Assessments

 Your safety statement needs to include details of other legally required risk assessments.
-As an example (because computers are in virtually all works areas) all computer workstations need to be assessed and referenced in the Unit Safety Statement Policy and relevant room risk assessment.
+As an example all computer workstations need to be assessed and referenced in the Unit Safety Statement Policy and relevant room risk assessments.

 Step 5 - Declarations, Local Availability and Review of Safety Statements